How to detect a water main or sewer leak.

 Do not ignore signs of a leak.

-Remember that the above-provided information is designed to simply help you as a home or business owner decide if you need to call a leak detection and repair company.
+Remember that the above-provided information is designed to simply help you as a home or business owner to decide if you need to call a leak detection and repair company.
 Leaks can cause massive amounts of damage especially if they go undiagnosed or happen during weather changes.
 If you know or suspect you have a leak contact Utah Leak Locate at (801) 613-0969